wacncontent/CustomizeTool/removeCommentOutput/articles/notification-hubs/notification-hubs-diagnosing.md

 If a PNS attempts to deliver a notification but the device is offline, the notification is stored by the PNS for a limited period of time, and delivered to the device when it becomes available.
 Only one recent notification for a particular app is stored.
 If multiple notifications are sent while the device is offline, each new notification causes the prior notification to be discarded.
 This behavior of keeping only the newest notification is referred to as coalescing notifications in APNS and collapsing in GCM (which uses a collapsing key).
 If the device remains offline for a long time, any notifications that were being stored for it are discarded.
 Source - [APNS guidance] & [GCM guidance]

-With Azure Notification Hubs - you can pass a coalescing key via an HTTP header using the generic `SendNotification` API (e.g. for .NET SDK – `SendNotificationAsync`) which also takes HTTP headers which are passes as is to the respective PNS.
+With Azure Notification Hubs - you can pass a coalescing key via an HTTP header using the generic `SendNotification` API (e.g. for .NET SDK - `SendNotificationAsync`) which also takes HTTP headers which are passed as is to the respective PNS.

 ##Self-diagnose tips